clayne/ImHex-Rust-Plugin-Template/README.md

-# ImHex C++ Plugin Template
+# ImHex Rust Plugin Template

-This repository is a template repository for building plugins for ImHex in C++.
+This repository is a template repository for building plugins for ImHex in Rust.

 ## Building